mpgirro/hemin/README.md

 __DISCLAIMER__: The Hemin infrastructure is still in the initial development phase and not yet ready for production.

 Hemin is a podcast catalog & search engine infrastructure.
+It's engine is written in Scala 2.12, and the REST API relies on Play 2.6 for routing and JSON.
+The server is fully asynchronous, making heavy use of Scala Futures and Akka 2 actors.
+Hemin uses MongoDB to store the Podcast catalog, whoch is indexed by Solr.

 ## WebApp